Christmas decoration

 (pronounced: 'koːkɔs kiflitʃi)

-In addition, we will give you another secret recipe of one Dalmatian family.
+In addition, we will give you another secret recipe from one Dalmatian family.
 It is not complicated, and everyone can make it.

 • 50-60 dag of all-purpose flour